celiakwan/hyperledger-fabric-softhsm/README.md

 5) Invoke_chaincode_ship
 ```

+- 1: Clean up previous environments and bring up the network
+- 2: Deploy the chaincode in `/chaincode/hyperledger-fabric-shipment`
+- 3: Invoke the chaincode and initiate initLedger flow (create a default shipping order)
+- 4: Invoke the chaincode and initiate order flow (create a shipping order)
+- 5: Invoke the chaincode and initiate ship flow (update status after the package is shipped)
+- 6: Invoke the chaincode and initiate deliver flow (update status after the package is delivered)
+- 7: Invoke the chaincode and initiate getAllRecords flow (Check all shipment records)
+- 8: Shutdown the network
+- 9: Clean the tokens generated by SoftHSM

 ### Troubleshooting
 - `Error: Failed to get BCCSP with opts: Could not find BCCSP, no 'PKCS11' provider`
 &nbsp;